 Cast your mind back to school or college.
 Was there one teacher that believed in you, resulting in your achieving more than you would have thought possible?
 The Pygmalion or Rosenthal effect is a well-documented phenomenon, in which the belief of one person improves the performance of another.

 The effective Virtual Team Leader is motivational by communicating their belief to individuals and the team as a whole.

-Social bonding is possible in a Virtual environment and I have recently seen some creative examples of this, from virtual happy hour to quiz competitions.
-Encouraging but not necessary leading these events will serve the virtual team leader in build cohesion and collaboration.
+Social bonding is possible in a virtual environment and I have recently seen some creative examples of this, from virtual happy hour to quiz competitions.
+Encouraging but not necessarily leading these events will serve the virtual team leader to build cohesion and collaboration.

 In 20-years of coaching management and leadership teams, the number one reason I have seen for sub-par performance is unclear expectations.
 The leader has been unclear in communicating expected targets and unclear about the process to achieve those targets.

 The Virtual Team Leader must be constantly communicating, “What does success look like and what behaviors are required to get there?”

 The transformational leader encourages their followers to think for themselves.
 Be creative and innovative, but also open to new ideas from the team.
 You must create ‘psychological safety' so that ideas can be voiced without fear of being ‘shot down’.
 This also means being tolerant of team member’s mistakes (providing they aren’t repetitive).
 This leadership style creates learning opportunities and the ability to abandon obsolete practices.